 Expos are held for the public and Scouts will advertise to the community.
-Inviting youth is particularly important, however, we want families to be able to participate together and there should be attractions for every age group.
+Inviting youth is particularly important, however, we want families to be able to participate together and there should be something which appeals to every age group.

-Just like the Activity Buffet, attractions should be interactive when possible.
-There should be special exhibits for youth to take part in, and our Scouts need to make it clear to those with an exhibit that learning-by-doing exhibits are the expectation.
+Just like the Activity Buffet, activities should be interactive when possible.
+There should be special exhibits for youth to take part in.
+Our Scouts need to make it clear to those with an exhibit that learning-by-doing exhibits are the expectation.
+For example, at an Auto Expo, exhibitors could demonstrate new safety equipment for autos.